PPBDS/tutorial.helpers/vignettes/instructions.md

 ## Set Up

 Tutorials themselves live in a directory within `inst/tutorials` in whichever package you are working on.
 We recommend that this directory name be a combination of a prefix number (which indicate the week/chapter with which a tutorial is associated and/or the order in which to do it) and a name, which corresponds to the `id` of the tutorial.
 Within each directory is an R Markdown file and, sometimes, other material like an `images` or `data` directory.
-The prefix number determines the order in which tutorials appear in the Tutorial pane.
+The prefix number determines the order in which tutorials appear in the Tutorial tab.
 By default, we name the R Markdown file `tutorial.Rmd`, but any name works as long as the file has the appropriate YAML header.

 To create a new tutorial, use `File -> New File -> R Markdown...`.
 Choose the "From Template" option and then select "Helpers Tutorial" from the **tutorial.helpers** package.
 Follow the instructions.